A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Methodology

 \subsection{Survey design}

 The survey was divided into three parts.
 The first part began with an introductory statement and a set of standard demographic questions to identify respondents age, gender, education and professional experience in number of years.
 In second part, respondents were asked to select the types of mobile devices (tablet, e-book reader, and smartphone) and their respective operating systems (Android OS, Apple iOS, Windows OS, BlackBerry OSx, and other) and the corresponding built-in operating system, utilizing for at least 3 months.
-The third part of the survey contained a list of 46 items to rate, based on the respondent's experience, the extent to which the following factors affect the perceived usability of the mobile applications you use.
+The third part of the survey contained a list of 46 features to rate the extent to which they affect the perceived usability of the mobile applications usability, based on his/her experience.
 In this regard, we use the measurement scale which was divided into five categories: (1) very weak, (2) weak, (3) moderate, (4) strong and (5) very strong.